csweichel/ruruku/README.md

 It is pronounced just the way it's written - checkout the [Maori dictionary](http://maoridictionary.co.nz/search?idiom=&phrase=&proverb=&loan=&histLoanWords=&keywords=ruruku) for an audio sample.

 ### Why are you building this?
-1. I wanted a fun spare-time project that integrates Go and React in a single project.
+1. I wanted a fun side project that integrates Go and React in a single project.
 2. Gitpod allows for a new kind of tools which no longer require complex hosting so that they can be available on the Internet.
 Your workspace becomes your hosting platform.
 I wanted to explore this concept in a real-world use-case.
-3. When testing Gitpod we still have a handful of manual test-cases.
+3. When testing Gitpod we still have a handful of manual testcases.
 I hope that ruruku will be handy for testing those.